-Library of Congress Cataloging in Publication Data
+Library of Congress Cataloging-in-Publication Data

-Radocy, Rudolf E.

-Psychological foundations of musical behavior / by Rudolf E. Radocy and J. David Boyle.--4th ed.

-p. cm.
-Includes bibliographical references and index.
-ISBN 0-398-07384-8 (hard) -- ISBN 0-398-07385-6 (pbk.)
-1. Music--Psychological aspects.
-I. Boyal, J. David.
+Radocy, Rudolf E. Psychological foundations of musical behavior / By Rudolf E. Radocy and J. David Boyle. -- Fifth edition. pages cm Includes bibliographical references and index.
+ISBN 978-0-398-08803-3 (hard) - ISBN 978-0-398-08804-0 (pbk.) - ISBN 978-0-398-08805-7 (ebook) 1.
+Music-Psychological aspects I. Boyle, J. David.
 II.
 Title.

-ML3830 .R15 2003 781'.11--dc21
+ML3830.R15 2012 781.1'1-dc23

-PREFACE TO THE FOURTH EDITION
+PREFACE TO THE FIFTH EDITION

-T he fourth edition of Psychological Foundations of Musical Behavior appears at a time of stress and turmoil in the world.
-The early twenty-first century is marked by acts of terrorism and war, cases of starvation and pestilence, financial chaos, uncertainty regarding climactic changes, and concern over how to care for an ever-expanding population with limited resources.
-Many problems regarding politics, religion, economics, and natural phenomena defy solution.
+The fifth edition of Psychological Foundations of Musical Behavior, as did the fourth, appears at a time of continuing worldwide anxiety and turmoil.
+The early twenty-first century is marked by acts of terrorism and war, cases of starvation and pestilence, financial chaos, violent backlash against authoritarian governments, actual and potential climate changes, and concern over how to care for an ever-expanding population with limited resources.
+Many resulting problems defy solution.
+Rapidly developing events elicit extensive commentary via social media, commentary that likely represents hasty thought, often without rational basis.

-The twenty-first century also is a time of positive developments.
-Rapid international communication enables almost instantaneous attention to any part of the world.
+The twenty-first century also includes positive developments.
+Rapid international communication, impetuous though it may be, enables almost instantaneous attention to any part of the world.
 Evolving understanding of the human genome promises control and alleviation of genetic misfortunes.
-Diseases and physical challenges that once were almost a death sentence upon diagnosis are becoming amenable to various pharmacological, surgical, and therapeutic interventions.
+Diseases and physical challenges that once were almost a death sentence on diagnosis are becoming amenable to various pharmacological, surgical, and therapeutic interventions.

 As in earlier times of worldwide turmoil and opportunity, humans may express, challenge, enhance, and/or negate surrounding conditions through the organization of sound and silence: music.
-Musical styles change; music's functions do not.
-A pleasant diversion, a profound aesthetic experience, a symbolization of a nationalistic or religious ideal, a personal journey through time, a sales tool-all are roles which music may fulfill.
+Musical styles change, music's functions do not.
+A pleasant diversion, a profound aesthetic experience, a symbolization of a nationalistic or religious ideal, a personal journey through time, a sales tool-all are roles that music may fulfill.

 We have learned a lot about human musical behavior.
 We have some understanding of how music can meet diverse human needs.
-Many individuals-psychologists, educators, therapists, music theorists, composers, performers, and others-have contributed to a vast array of knowledge, loosely organized into a psychology of music, or, perhaps more accurately, a psychology of musical behavior.
+Many individuals-psychologists, educators, therapists, music theorists, composers, performers, and others-have contributed to a vast array of knowledge, loosely organized into a psychology of music or, perhaps more accurately, a psychology of musical behavior.
 The knowledge embodied in that psychology of musical behavior may help enhance individuals' musical abilities, sensitivities, and enjoyment.

-Thus, a comprehensive examination and reexamination of the psychology of musical behavior seems particularly appropriate at this time.
+Thus, a renewed comprehensive examination and reexamination of the psychology of musical behavior seems especially appropriate.
 Understanding music cognition, representation of musical structures, and the traditional areas of psychoacoustics, music learning, cultural organization of musical patterns, measurement and prediction of musical ability, the affective response to music, and musical preference all merit renewed attention.

 Much remains to be learned about human musical behavior.
-While this edition draws on published findings appearing since the third edition (1997)

-and reinterprets some older findings, it is far from any final "truth" regarding how people create, perceive, organize, and employ musical sounds.
+While this edition draws on published findings appearing since the fourth edition (2003) and reinterprets some older findings, it is far from any final "truth" regarding how people create, perceive, organize, and employ musical sounds.
 Inevitably, new research will appear, and new questions will arise.
 Given the contemporary tendency to publicize research results with only partial understanding, some individuals will make premature conclusions regarding music's roles in people's lives and how people process music.
 Further research and writing will be necessary to mitigate those conclusions.

-As with all original textbooks and revisions thereof, constraints of time, space, and resources necessarily limited this revision's scope and breadth.
+As with all original textbooks and revisions thereof, constraints of time, space, and resources necessarily limited this edition's scope and breadth.
 The authors have exercised their professional judgments, based on teaching courses and conducting research and other scholarly inquiry, regarding content.
 Naturally, some arbitrary decisions were necessary, and the book reflects the authors' scholarly biases.